-- 6.1 The users of municipal services must be treated equitably in the application of the tariffs: - 6.2 AS far as possible, consumers must pay in proportion to the amount of services consumed: - 6.3 All households, with the exception of the poor (indigent), must pay the full costs of services consumed.
-Poor households must have access to at least a minimum level of basic services through: - 6.3.1 Tariffs that cover the operating and maintenance costs; - 6.3.2 Special lifeline tariffs for low levels of use or consumption of services or for basic levels of service; or - 6.3.3 Any other direct or indirect method of subsidizing of tariffs for poor households. - 6.4 Tariffs must include the cost reasonably associated with rendering the service, including capital, operating, maintenance, administration, replacement and interest charges; - 6.5 Tariffs must be set at a level to facilitate financial sustainability of the service, taking into account subsidisation from sources other than the service concerned; - 6.6 Provision may be made in appropriate circumstances for a surcharge on the tariff for a service: - 6.7 Provision may be made for the promotion of local economic development through a special tariff for categories of commercial and industrial users; - 6.8 The economical, efficient and effective use of resources, the recycling of wastes and other appropriate environmental objectives must be encouraged; - 6.9 The extent of subsidisation of the poor households and other categories of users should be fully disclosed; - 6.10 In addition, the amount that users pay for services, as measured through the Total Municipal Account, should generally be affordable for different categories of users and annual tariff increases should be benchmarked against inflation measured by CPIX.
+- 6.1 The users of municipal services must be treated equitably in the application of the tariffs; - 6.2 AS far as possible, consumers must pay in proportion to the amount of services consumed; - 6.3 All households, with the exception of the poor (indigent), must pay the full costs of services consumed.
+Poor households must have access to at least a minimum level of basic services through: - 6.3.1 Tariffs that cover the operating and maintenance costs; - 6.3.2 Special lifeline tariffs for low levels of use or consumption of services or for basic levels of service; or - 6.4 Tariffs must include the cost reasonably associated with rendering the service, including capital, operating, maintenance, administration, replacement and interest charges; - 6.5 Tariffs must be set at a level to facilitate financial sustainability of the service, taking into account subsidisation from sources other than the service concerned; - 6.6 Provision may be made in appropriate circumstances for a surcharge on the tariff for a service; - 6.7 Provision may be made for the promotion of local economic development through a special tariff for categories of commercial and industrial users; - 6.8 The economical, efficient and effective use of resources, the recycling of wastes and other appropriate environmental objectives must be encouraged; - 6.9 The extent of subsidisation of the poor households and other categories of users should be fully disclosed; - 6.10 In addition, the amount that users pay for services, as measured through the Total Municipal Account, should generally be affordable for different categories of users and annual tariff increases should be benchmarked against inflation measured by CPIX.